-1.31026 Weapon requirements shall be formulated in a way that handling is possible also when operators are wearing protective clothing and using other equipment.
+1.301.028 T The design of weapons and ammunition shall be formulated in a way that handling is possible also when operators are wearing protective clothing and using other equipment.

-Water and moisture affect mechanical, optical and electrical functions.
+Water and moisture can affect mechanical, optical and electrical functions.
 Drainage of electrical and optical boxes, for example, is often necessary.
 Changes in temperature during storage can cause condensation on surfaces with a subsequent risk of moisture damage such as corrosion.